Lincoln Summer Schools - 13 August to 17 August 2024

 Matt Finch - Maestro of the Musical Theatre - will direct another programme of classic numbers from the Great American Songbook.

 These are two separate courses with singers signing up for one or the other.

 Lincoln itself needs little introduction and the shiny new campus of Lincoln University is just across the lake from the Town Centre.
 Up on the hill the majestic cathedral is clearly visible.

-The course runs from Sunday evening, when we meet for dinner, to the following Friday where we perform our new repertoire at a lunchtime concert - followed by Afternoon Tea by the lake (weather permitting)
+The courses runs from Tuesday evening, when we meet for dinner, to the following Saturday where we perform our new repertoire at a lunchtime concert - followed by Afternoon Tea.

 Who is the course for?

 This course is for experienced singers who want to improve their choral technique and enjoy exploring a rich mix of repertoire in a convivial social setting.
 Music will be sent out in advance and, while nobody is expected to be note perfect on arrival, we do expect singers to familiarise themselves with the music beforehand.
 This is not a course for beginners but anyone who has been singing regularly in a choral society or church choir is unlikely to feel out of their depth.